jayfiveshin/jayfiveshin.github.io/_draft/temp.md

 We first met in beginner's acting class more than a year ago.
 Since that time, she decided to pursue acting further and I didn't.
-She's been doing this for just over a year, and explained to me how difficult it has been since.
+She's been doing this for just over a year, and she explained to me how difficult it has been since.
 As she told stories of her experiences, I felt both fear and excitement from her voice.
 She knew she wasn't sure of what she was doing and the uncertainty of whether or not she'll "make it" was taking its toll.
 As she spoke, I couldn't help but find her irresistibly charming.
-It could have been her long curly hair, her luscious full lips, or her body that would make any straight men turn heads.
+It could have been her long curly hair, her luscious full lips, or her body, that constantly made people turn heads.
 But on top of all that, I was captivated by the fact that despite fear, she was pursuing something she loved doing.
 Right at that moment, I saw something in her that I wanted for myself: the courage to step forward.